 IT Support and Services

 Just because you can navigate your way around a PC or Mac doesn’t mean that you should be spending hours of your day making technology work for your business (unless your business is technology support or services).
 Your technology should be an enabler to your business, not a drain on your time and energy.
 It should just work.
 One of your key business partners should be your technology provider and they should be interested and aware of your business goals and direction and be able to bring recommendations on technology products and services that can help enable those goals.
-Should you be using tablets?
+Should you be using tablets like this drawing tablet online?
 Should you have Windows or Mac?
 Cloud or no Cloud?
 These are all questions that are better left to a professional who spends their life understanding the pros and cons of each of the options and who can align them to your business needs.

 Yes you were the genius behind the product or service that launched your business, but that is precisely why it is all but impossible for you to be the genius behind the next product or service Innovation that will propel your business to the next level of growth.
 We all get emotionally attached to our own ideas and they take on a life of their own.
 That doesn’t mean they are bad ideas, but it does limit their ability to evolve and grow over time to remain relevant.
 The manual typewriter was an incredible idea but you’ll be hard pressed to find a “steno pool” in any modern office.
 An Innovation partner who understands your business, takes the time to keep up with your competitive space, learns about your customers and non-customers, and then challenges the assumptions of you and your core team is invaluable as your business and marketplace grow and evolve.
 Unless you are one of the rare few that is able to develop an idea, let it live, and move on to the next Innovation then you should be looking for a partner that will help drive your growth for the future.